rekalogika/rekalogika.dev/docs/mapper/02-object.md

 should be able to generate IRIs without causing the hydration of the source (if the source is a Doctrine entity).
 The only thing you need to do is to ensure the source (a Doctrine entity) and the target (an `ApiResource` DTO) both use the same identifier property name.
+Or better: just use `id` as the identifier everywhere, and be done with it.

-Without lazy-loading, API Platform will hydrate everything in the object graph, even only to generate an IRI.
+Without lazy-loading, API Platform will hydrate everything in the object graph, even when it only needs to generate an IRI.

 ### Eager Properties